Fire-resistance rating: International fire-resistance ratings

 There are many international variations for nearly countless types of products and systems, some with multiple test requirements.

-Canada's Institute for Research in Construction (a part of the National Research Council and publisher of Canada's model building code - NBC) requires a special test regime for firestops for plastic pipe penetrants.
+Canada's Institute for Research in Construction (a part of the National Research Council and publisher of Canada's model building code – NBC) requires a special test regime for firestops for plastic pipe penetrants.
 Fire endurance tests for this application must be run under 50Pa positive furnace pressure in order to adequately simulate the effect of potential temperature differences between indoor and outdoor temperatures in Canada's winters.
 Special hoods are applied here to provide suction on the top side of a test assembly in order to reach the 50Pa pressure differential.
 Afterwards, a 30PSI hose-stream test may be applied.

 Outdoor spray fireproofing methods that must be qualified to the hydrocarbon curve may be required to pass a host of environmental tests before any burn takes place, to minimize the likelihood of ordinary operational environments rendering a vital system component useless before it ever encounters a fire.

 If critical environmental conditions are not satisfied, an assembly may not be eligible for a fire-resistance rating.

-Regardless of the complexity of any given test regime that may lead to a rating, the premise is generally product certification and, most importantly listing and approval use and compliance.
-Testing without certification and installations that cannot be matched with an appropriate certification listing, are not usually recognised by any Authority Having Jurisdiction (AHJ) unless it is in a realm where product certification is optional.